AyushDhimann/Noodl/src/backend/README.md

 - **Get NFT Metadata**
   **Endpoint**: `GET /nft/metadata/<path_id>`
-  **Description**: Returns the ERC721 standard JSON metadata for a specific NFT, which points to the image and describes its attributes.
+  **Description**: Returns the ERC721 standard JSON metadata for an NFT.
   - **URL Parameters**:
     - `path_id` (integer): The ID of the path corresponding to the NFT.